LoayAbassi/safeNetAi/backend/API_DOCUMENTATION.md

 ## Authentication

-All API requests (except login and register) require a JWT token in the Authorization header:
+All API requests (except login, register, and verify-otp) require a JWT token in the Authorization header:

 ```
 Authorization: Bearer <your_jwt_token>